gvwilson/thirdbit/src/fiction/iffy/index.md

 they're still vettin' the rest."

 "I'm sorry," Iffy said,
-wondering again as she did so why she was being allowed to wander free when Doctor Johel knew at least some of what was in her head.
+wondering again as she did so why she was being allowed to roam free when Doctor Johel knew at least some of what was in her head.

 Jeep shrugged.